Bildeston: St Mary Magdalene Church

-St Mary Magdalene Church now stands isolated, about half a mile from Bildeston.
+St Mary Magdalene Church stands isolated, about half a mile from the village of Bildeston.
 On the morning of 8 May 1975 the church tower collapsed.
-The tower was undergoing radical maintenance at the time, and the medieval bells had already been removed.
+The tower was undergoing a significant renovation at the time, and the medieval bells had already been removed.
 The replacement tower is topped by a bare, functional box, with a slender little spire on top.
 The south porch has grand flushwork, a testimony to 15th century piety and Marian devotion.
 The doorway must be among the best in the county of its period.
-St Mary's also boasts a glorious window by the Kempe workshop, depicting the Annunciation and richly adorned with subsidiary scenes.
+The south aisle features a window by the Kempe workshop, depicting the Annunciation and richly adorned with subsidiary scenes.

 On 23 January 1958, the church was designated as a Grade I listed building, the highest ranking and one denoting a building of exceptional interest.